csci312a-s18/project-skeleton/README.md

 ## Installing (and Adding) Dependencies

-The skeleton is structured as three separate packages and so the dependencies need to be installed independently in each of the top-level, the client and the server, i.e.:
+The skeleton is structured as three separate packages.
+A `postinstall` hook is included at the top level to automatically install the client and server dependencies, i.e. `npm install` also invokes:

 ```
-npm install
 npm install --prefix client
 npm install --prefix server
 ```